 That keeps most of the Northeast's bakeries open around the clock.

-By 11 o'clock one recent morning, David Schat, a wholesome-looking 24-year-old who heads Van de Kamp's product development, was showing signs of weariness.
+By 11 one recent morning, David Schat, the 24-year-old who heads Van de Kamp's product development, was showing signs of weariness.

-Now he threaded his way through a kitchen laboratory crammed with scales, ovens and equipment that measures moisture and pH content, preparing to head for home.
-Once off the bakery floor he could pull off his hair net, which all employees are required to wear by law.
+Now he threaded his way through a kitchen laboratory crammed with scales, ovens and equipment that measures moisture and acidity and alkalinity content, preparing to head for home.

 Across the hardwood floors of the 250,000-square-foot bakery, two employees squirted pecan pie filling into pastry shells from a rubber hose.

-The bakery, founded by Theodore Van de Kamp and Lawrence L. Frank in 1915 with a $200 investment and one product--pretzels--now bakes 160 products and has multimillion dollar sales, company officials said.
+The bakery, founded by Theodore Van de Kamp and Lawrence L. Frank in 1915 with a $200 investment and one product--pretzels--today bakes 160 products and has multimillion-dollar sales, company officials said.
 The bakery's blue windmill logo is well-known, as is its facility on Fletcher Drive.

-Built in 1931 after the company outgrew a downtown plant, it is in traditional Dutch town-house style and has a step-design facade and etched glass windows.
+Built in 1931 after the company outgrew a downtown plant, the bakery is in traditional Dutch town-house style and has a step-design facade and etched glass windows.